mathewmariani/mathewmariani.github.io/_posts/2018-08-26-assembly-simulator-in-javascript.md

 <!-- right -->

-On each CPU cycle a new instruction the Instruction Pointer ([MAR](https://en.wikipedia.org/wiki/Program_counter)) is updated using the Program Counter.
-An instruction is then fetched from the Instruction Register ([IR](https://en.wikipedia.org/wiki/Instruction_register)) where the opcode and operand are decoded from the instruction, and executed by the cpu.
+On each CPU cycle the Instruction Pointer ([MAR](https://en.wikipedia.org/wiki/Program_counter)) is updated using the Program Counter ([PC](https://en.wikipedia.org/wiki/Program_counter)).
+An instruction is then fetched from the Instruction Register ([IR](https://en.wikipedia.org/wiki/Instruction_register)) where the opcode and operand are decoded from the instruction, and executed by the CPU.

 </div>
 </div>